i-RIC/solver_dev_manual/source/02/02_folder_solverdef.rst

 Creating a folder
 ==================

-Create a special folder for the solver you develop under the \"solvers\" folder under the installation folder of iRIC.
+Create a special folder for the solver you develop under the \"private\\solvers\" folder under the installation folder of iRIC.
 This time, please create \"example\" folder.